stvenmobile/mecca_ws/stl_files/README.md

-# STL Files for 3D Printing
+This directory contains STL files for 3D printing the Mecca robot cab.